-A power of attorney allows a person you appoint — your “attorney-in-fact” — to act in your place for financial purposes when and if you ever become incapacitated.
+A business power of attorney (also called a durable power of attorney) allows a person you appoint — your “agent” or “attorney-in-fact” — to act in your place for financial purposes when and if you ever become incapacitated.
 In that case, the person you choose will be able to step in and take care of your financial affairs.
-Without a durable power of attorney, no one can represent you unless a court appoints a conservator or guardian.
+Without a durable power of attorney, no one can represent you unless a court appoints a conservator.
 That court process takes time, costs money, and the judge may not choose the person you would prefer.
-In addition, under a guardianship or conservatorship, your representative may have to seek court permission to take planning steps that she could implement immediately under a simple durable power of attorney.
+In addition, under a conservatorship, your representative may have to seek court permission to take planning steps that he or she could implement immediately under a simple durable power of attorney.
 For more information on powers of attorney, click here.

 A health care power of attorney designates someone you choose to make health care decisions for you if you are unable to do so yourself.
 A living will instructs your health care provider to withdraw life support if you are terminally ill or in a vegetative state.
 While a health care power of attorney may at first appear similar to a living will, it also provides instructions if you are in a less serious state of health but are still unable to direct your health care yourself.
 For more information on health care decisions, click here.

 Although not necessarily a part of your estate plan, at the same time you create an estate plan, you should make sure your retirement plan beneficiary designations are up to date.
 If you don’t name a beneficiary, the distribution of benefits may be controlled by state or federal law or according to your particular retirement plan.
 Some plans automatically distribute money to a spouse or children.
 Although others may leave it to the retirement plan holder’s estate, this could have negative tax consequences.
 The only way to control where the money goes is to name a beneficiary.
-For more information, click here.
+For more information about the dangers of leaving assets to minors, click here.